ctracey92/project-two/README.md

 npm install
 ```
 4. Create a local instance of the MySQL database
-a.
-From your MySQL Workbench, create a new Query Tab
+- From your MySQL Workbench, create a new Query Tab
-b.
-Paste the following code into the new query
+- Paste the following code into the new query
 ```
 DROP DATABASE IF EXISTS project_two;
 CREATE DATABASE project_two;
 USE project_two;
 ```
-c.
-Select and execute the script
+- Select and execute the script

 4. Create a new local .env file
-a.
-Create a new file named `.env`
+- Create a new file named `.env`
-b.
-Paste the following code
+- Paste the following code
 ```
 DB_HOST="localhost"
 DB_USER=""
 DB_PASSWORD=""
 DB_DATABASE="project_two"
 ```
-d.
-Update the `DB_USER=""` to `DB_USER="root"` or whatever username your MySQL session is running on
+- Update the `DB_USER=""` to `DB_USER="root"` or whatever username your MySQL session is running on
-e.
-Update the `DB_PASSWORD=""` to `DB_USER= "<your password>" `
+- Update the `DB_PASSWORD=""` to `DB_USER= "<your password>" `
-f.
-Save the file
+- Save the file

 6. Run the following code from your command line
 ```
 node server.js
 ```
-7. From your browser, naviage to `localhost:3000`
+7. From your browser, navigate to `localhost:3000`